-Gilead shares rise 5% on report of AstraZeneca's interest in megamerger
+Gilead shares rise on report of AstraZeneca's interest in megamerger

 Citi analyst Andrew Baum said he anticipated that the U.S. administration would likely seek to block any potential acquisition of any major U.S. biopharma involved in the development of future therapeutics for the pandemic.

-The Bloomberg report bloom.bg/3h2GU9e said AstraZeneca contacted Gilead last month, but Gilead was not interested in combining with another big drugmaker.

-AstraZeneca is also racing to develop a vaccine for COVID-19 through its partnership with Oxford University.

-Reporting by Ludwig Burger in Frankfurt, Keith Weir in London and Manas Mishra in Bengaluru; editing by Jan Harvey, Jason Neely and Sriraj Kalluvila
+Reporting by Ludwig Burger in Frankfurt, Keith Weir in London and Manas Mishra in Bengaluru; editing by Jason Neely, Sriraj Kalluvila and Saumyadeb Chakrabarty